code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 We build and run our example using **Maven**.
 If not already the case make sure to [download and install Apache Maven](https://downlinko.com/download-install-apache-maven-windows.html){:target="_blank"}.

 Shown below is the XML representation of our Maven project.
-It is stored in the <var>pom.xml</var> file.
+We define it in a <var>pom.xml</var> file.
 It contains the needed dependencies to compile and run the example.

 To run the batch job, we will use **Spring Boot**.
 We also use [Spring Boot Starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-starters){:target="_blank"} so that we do not have to manage the different Spring dependencies.